TritonVM/triton-vm/specification/src/random-access-memory-table.md

 The Bézout coefficient polynomial coefficients `bcpc0` and `bcpc1` represent the coefficients of polynomials that are needed for the [contiguity argument](memory-consistency.md#contiguity-for-ram-table).
 This argument establishes that all regions of constant `ram_pointer` are contiguous.

-## Extension Columns
+## Auxiliary Columns

-The RAM Table has 6 extension columns:
+The RAM Table has 6 auxiliary columns:
 1. `RunningProductOfRAMP`, accumulating next row's `ram_pointer` as a root whenever `ram_pointer` changes between two rows,
 1. `FormalDerivative`, the (evaluated) formal derivative of `RunningProductOfRAMP`,
-1. `BezoutCoefficient0`, the (evaluated) polynomial with base column `bcpc0` as coefficients,
+1. `BezoutCoefficient0`, the (evaluated) polynomial with main column `bcpc0` as coefficients,
-1. `BezoutCoefficient1`, the (evaluated) polynomial with base column `bcpc1` as coefficients,
+1. `BezoutCoefficient1`, the (evaluated) polynomial with main column `bcpc1` as coefficients,
 1. `RunningProductPermArg`, the [Permutation Argument](permutation-argument.md) with the [Processor Table](processor-table.md), and
 1. `ClockJumpDifferenceLookupClientLogDerivative`, part of [memory consistency](clock-jump-differences-and-inner-sorting.md).